catenax-eV/catenax-ev.github.io/docs/working-model/03-process-from-idea-to-production/03-01-process-from-idea-to-production.md

 Once a new feature proposal has been made for the Tractus-X project, it enters a validation phase where the Committees assigns it to the relevant Expert Group.

-- **Validation:** The Committee assignes the feature to the matching Expert Group (at least two specific contacts).
+- **Validation:** The Committee assigns the feature to the matching Expert Group (at least two specific contacts).
 The Expert Group will review the proposal to ensure it aligns with the project's goals and standards.
 - **Request for Additional Details:** If the proposal lacks necessary details, the reviewing bodies may ask the author for additional information or clarification.

 ### Feature refinement